thunderrabbit/barefoot_rob/event_templates/walk_and_talk/yoyogi_park/yoyogi_park.en.md

 **What to bring**

 Whatever you need to take care of yourself.
-Come wearing lightweight shoes and maybe a bag for them just in case you need to put them on during the walk!
+Come wearing lightweight shoes and maybe a bag to carry them just in case you need to put them on during the walk!

 Self care is important, so wear shoes whenever you need to!